 Take note of the following safety measures that a flood victim should definitely be aware of:

 First and foremost, it is ALWAYS the best idea to do the cleaning process during the daytime.
 Avoid night times unless extremely essential conditions, in which case, make sure to use torches.

-Dos and Don’ts During a Snake Bite: Flood waters breed a good number of snakes and other insects.
+Flooded waters breed a good number of snakes and other insects.
 There is a good chance that you encounter them when you move back to your house, in and around debris and plants if any.
 On seeing a snake, avoid sudden movements.
 Do not turn back and run.
 Instead, take slow steps backward and move as away as possible from the snake.
 Snakes do not purposely chase or attack humans unless they feel threatened.
 Thus, aiming to catch/kill it is not suggested.
 Once you are out of the place safe, call for professional help.

 God forbid, in case of a snake bite, do not panic or move too much.
 Movement or chaos in the body will increase the heart rate which in turn leads to a faster spread of poison throughout the body, which must be avoided.
-Instead, stay as still as possible, remove any rings, belts, watches etc, keep yourself warm, move your arms near your chest and ensure that the level of the chest is above the level of the wound.
-Tie a tight bandage 2-4 inches above the wound to restrict movement of poison.
+Instead, stay as still as possible, remove any rings, belts, watches, etc, keep yourself warm, move your arms near your chest and ensure that the level of the chest is above the level of the wound.
+Tie a tight bandage 2-4 inches above the wound to restrict the movement of poison.

-Do not attempt unethical methods like cutting off the bite area from the body, directly covering the spot with anything, sucking venom from mouth, using ice packs on the point, eating food or drinking water until you are completely treated and out of danger.
-Apart from all these first aid care steps, it is important to rush for medical assistance since anti-venom serum (the only cure for venomous snake bites) are available only at hospitals or other medically authorized centers.
+Do not attempt unethical methods like cutting off the bite area from the body, directly covering the spot with anything, sucking venom from your mouth, using ice packs on the point, eating food or drinking water until you are completely treated and out of danger.
+Apart from all these first aid care steps, it is important to rush for medical assistance since anti-venom serum (the only cure for venomous snake bites) is available only at hospitals or other medically authorized centers.

 Note: Do not try to use your discretion about whether the snake is venomous or non-venomous.
 In either case, you need to rush to the hospital.

-Open Windows: Keep all the windows open for ventilation and to escape any possible remains of gas.
+Keep all the windows open for ventilation and to escape any possible remains of gas.

 For the initial few cleanup sessions, avoid taking your child/children to the house, especially the first time and during the night.

 One of the most powerful and relied-on forms of water cleansing is the usage of Potassium Permanganate.
 This purplish-black powder is available at stores easily.
 Having access to this is an advantage.
 Add Potassium Permanganate to impure water and allow it to stay.
 Once this level of purification is done, Alum Coagulant can be added for further purification.
 And in the last level, carbon is used.